embj-org/ej/guides/src/03-Dispatcher.md

 EJB will automatically check out the new version for you before building and running your application.

-When dispatching a job you need to provide:
+When dispatching a job we need to provide:

 - The commit hash associated with the current job.
-- The remote url associated with this commit.
+- The remote URL associated with this commit.
-    - This allows you to run jobs from forks of your repository for instance.
+  - This allows us to run jobs from forks of our repository for instance.
 - The timeout time in seconds after which the job will be cancelled.

-Optionnally, if you have private repositories and don't want to setup an `ssh` key in the machine hosting your builder, you may also provide a token that would allow git to fetch your private repository using `https`.
+Optionally, if you have private repositories and don't want to set up an `ssh` key in the machine hosting our builder, you may also provide a token that would allow git to fetch our private repository using `https`.

 Once again, `ej-cli` can be used to test your setup and making sure everything is working correctly.